The best start

 It’s not possible to overfeed a breastfed baby.

 - get restless

 - suck their fist or fingers

 - turn their head and open their mouth (rooting)

 It’s best to try and feed your baby during these early feeding cues as a crying baby is difficult to feed.

-Around two to four days after birth you may notice that your breasts become fuller and warmer.
+Around 2 to 4 days after birth you may notice that your breasts become fuller and warmer.
 This is often referred to as your milk “coming in”.